YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/Arduino_Measuring_System/README.md

 # Arduino Nano code

 ## Introduction
-* This project is part of the senior design of the following title:

-**Facial Recognition and Detection using Augmented Reality Headset with Cloud Server and SmartMesh IP Network**

-* Advisor: Dr Zheng

-* Commitee: Dr Hossain, Dr Cavalcanti

-* Group members: Brycen Hillukka, Yu Sheng Chan Hayden Scott, Brandon Wieberdink

-> This project is sponsored by a grant from the Emerson cooperation.

-> Authors:
+### Authors:
-> - Brycen Hillukka (Spring 2023)
+- Brycen Hillukka (Spring 2023)
-> - Yu Sheng Chan   (Spring 2023)
+- Yu Sheng Chan   (Spring 2023)

->
+### Spring 2023
-> Reads the measured distance from the SF11/C LiDAR sensor using an
-> Arduino Nano with the I2C protocol.
-Connect the SCL connection from
-> the SF11/C to pin A5 on the Arduino, and the SDA connection to pin A4.
+Reads the measured distance from the SF11/C LiDAR sensor using an Arduino Nano with the I2C protocol.
+Connect the SCL connection from the SF11/C to pin A5 on the Arduino, and the SDA connection to pin A4.

->
-> The code for reading from the SF11/C and storing the value on the Arduino
-> were given in the datasheet for the LiDAR sensor.
+The code for reading from the SF11/C and storing the value on the Arduino were given in the datasheet for the LiDAR sensor.
 Refer to Github Datasheet section (SF11 datasheet)

->
+### Fall 2023
-> Further modifications were made by:
+Further modifications were made by:
-> - Yu Sheng Chan   (Fall 2023)
+- Yu Sheng Chan   (Fall 2023)

->
->  New addition: GPS and Electronic Compass module
+- New addition: GPS and Electronic Compass module

->
->  Reads the GPS location and Electronic Compass moudle reading to determine the coordinates of a measured point
+- Reads the GPS location and Electronic Compass moudle reading to determine the coordinates of a measured point

->  Math is done on the AR Headset / UWP side instead of Arduino for quicker transfer rate
+- Math is done on the AR Headset / UWP side instead of Arduino for quicker transfer rate

->
->  The Electronic Compass module can be changed to either QMC or HMC chip.
+- The Electronic Compass module can be changed to either QMC or HMC chip.

->  Please follow the datasheet for specific pinout / voltage requirements of the chip.
+- Please follow the datasheet for specific pinout / voltage requirements of the chip.

->  If neither chip is used, please use your own library.
+- If neither chip is used, please use your own library.

->  Refer to README.MD files attached
+- Refer to README.MD files attached
->

 > Use a high gain antenna if GPS disconnects frequently or could not connect during outdoor use.

->  Please note that the GPS is intended for outdoor use.
-It is expected to have no signal indoors.
+>**Please note that the GPS is intended for outdoor use.
+It is expected to have no signal indoors.**

->  Please refer to the specifications of the datasheet of GPS for antenna compatibality.
+>Please refer to the specifications of the datasheet of GPS for antenna compatibality.
->

 ## Before you start